noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 There are two different versions of Ethereum that can be accessed via two seperate Trusted Cloud servers, **Testnet** and **Mainnet.**

-**Testnet (Kovan)** is a development version of Ethereum where you can test Enjin's Smart Contracts and obtain false Ethereum (KETH) and Enjin Coin (KENJ) to develop your implementation in a safe, simulated environment without spending any legitimate form of cryptocurrency.
+**Testnet (Kovan)** is a development version of Ethereum where you can test Enjin's Smart Contracts and obtain pretend Ethereum (KETH) and Enjin Coin (KENJ) to develop your blockchain implementation in a safe, simulated environment without spending any legitimate form of cryptocurrency.

 Use the [Faucet for KETH & KENJ](https://kovan.faucet.enjin.io/) to access testing materials.